Long-term Care Insurance: What is It? Do I Need It?

 -your payout period, and

-For example, a “typical” LTCI policy’s annual premium can run $900 if purchased at age 45; $2,500 if bought at age 55; $3,900 at age 65; and $7,900 at age 75, and so on.
+For example, a “typical” LTCI policy’s annual premium can run $900 if purchased at age 45; rising to $2,500 if bought at age 55; $3,900 at age 65; and $7,900 at age 75, and so on.
 So, consider buying LTCI at a younger age at a lower price.
 This also avoids the possibility of later developing health problems rendering you uninsurable.
 Some argue that buying a plan at a younger age has you paying premiums for many more years, thereby making the plan more costly.
-None the less, it’s important to remember that 40% of people receiving LTC are under age 65, and group health insurance plans don’t pay for LTC.
+None the less, it’s important to remember that that coverage begins upon purchase and 40% of people receiving LTC are under age 65.
+As a reminder, group health insurance plans don’t pay for LTC.

-LTCI experts suggest you seriously consider buying LTCI if a number of the following apply:
+LTCI experts suggest you seriously consider buying LTCI if several of the following apply:

 -you have financial assets (excluding your house) greater than $300,000

 As a reminder, LTCI is designed to protect your lifestyle (and your partner’s) by transferring the risk of LTC expenses to an insurance company.
 Just as few homeowners are without homeowner’s insurance, most people should consider buying LTCI to manage the risk posed by LTC expenses.
-Check with an Elder law attorney to see if you’re a good candidate for LTCI.
+The chances of having a significant claim on your homeowner’s insurance is a tiny fraction of the likelihood of you needing LTC.
+It’s a good idea to check with an Elder Law attorney to see if you’re a good candidate for LTCI.

 *Even if the insured can technically perform these tasks, cognitive impairment requiring substantial supervision can also trigger benefits.

-**For example, the average annual cost of a semi-private room in a long-term care facility in Connecticut in 2020 exceeds $155,000, with costs for assisted living and home care much higher than elsewhere as well.
+**For example, the average annual cost of a semi-private room in a long-term care facility in Connecticut in 2024 exceeds $155,000, with costs for assisted living and home care much higher than elsewhere as well.
+Source: Genworth Insurance Company Annual Survey, 2024.

 ***Group LTCI plans offered through an employer will usually waive this requirement briefly during an initial open enrollment period.